-- (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or - (2) Continue under this Compact following the conclusion of negotiations with the State for Compact amendments that provide for the following: (i) an entitlement to a reduction of the rates specified in section 5.2 (ii) compensation to the State for the costs of regulation, as set forth in section 4.3, subdivision (a); (iii) reasonable payments to local governments impacted by tribal government gaming, the amount to be determined based upon any intergovernmental agreement entered into pursuant to section 11.0; (iv) grants for programs designed to address and treat gambling addiction; and (v) such assessments as may be permissible at that time under federal law.
+- (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or - (2) Continue under this Compact following the conclusion of negotiations with the State for Compact amendments that provide for the following: (i) compensation to the State for the costs of regulation, as set forth in section 4.3, subdivision (a); (ii) distributions to local governments under section 11.0; (iii) grants for programs designed to address and treat gambling addiction; and (iv) such assessments as may be permissible at that time under federal law.
 The negotiations shall commence within thirty (30) days after receipt of a written request by either the Tribe or the State to enter into negotiations, unless both parties agree in writing to an extension of time.
-If the Tribe and the State fail to reach agreement on the amount of the reduction of such payments within sixty (60) days following commencement of the negotiations specified in this subdivision (a)(2), the amount shall be determined by arbitration pursuant to section 13.2. - (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law. - (c) Nothing in this section precludes the Tribe from discussing with the State the issue of whether any person or entity (other than an Indian tribe pursuant to a Class III Gaming compact or Secretarial Procedures) is engaging in the Gaming Activities specified in subdivision (a) or (b) of section 3.0 of this Compact.
+If the Tribe and the State fail to reach agreement on the amount of the reduction of such payments within sixty (60) days following commencement of the negotiations specified in this subdivision (a)(2), the amount shall be determined pursuant to the dispute resolution provisions of section 13.0. - (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law. - (c) Nothing in this section precludes the Tribe from discussing with the State the issue of whether any person or entity (other than an Indian tribe pursuant to a Class III Gaming compact or Secretarial Procedures) is engaging in the Gaming Activities specified in subdivision (a) of section 3.0 of this Compact.